twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 ### User Interface Points

-Message Extensions have three basic interface points for Message.app users:
+Message Extensions have three basic interface points for Messages.app users:

-**Message summary display**: all users running iOS 10+ and macOS Sierra+ will see a template view of an message created by an extension regardless of whether they have that specific extension installed.
+**Message summary display**: all users running iOS 10+ and macOS Sierra+ will see a template view of a message created by an extension regardless of whether they have that specific extension installed.
 Users on previous versions will only receive the message's summary text and URL as two separate messages, but only if the URL has an http/https scheme.

 {% caption_img /images/messages-layout-template.png MSMessageTemplateLayout (courtesy of WWDC). %}

 **Message creation**: the initial creation of a message occurs in the compact view of your extension.
 By tapping the App Store logo to the left of the message text field, the keyboard is replaced by a paging scroll view containing all the installed Messages Extensions.
-Extensions in compact mode have a keyboard-sized viewport to display anything content they wish.
+Extensions in compact mode have a keyboard-sized viewport to display any content they wish.
 Users have the option to tap the disclosure button on the right side of the screen at any time to expand this view to full screen or recollapse it later.

 {% caption_img /images/messages-collapsed-view-small.png The collapsed view of our example extension. %}

-**Message viewing & modification**: for users who have your extension installed, tapping an existing message sent by another user or one they created will launch your extension into an expanded (full screen) view port.
+**Message viewing & modification**: for users who have your extension installed, tapping an existing message sent by another user or one they created will launch your extension into an expanded (full screen) viewport.
 Your extension receives the contents of the tapped message in order to configure itself for display and/or editing.
 For users that do not have your extension installed, a web browser will be opened with the message's URL.

 {% caption_img /images/messages-expanded-view-small.png One state of the expanded view of our example extension. %}